differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 Self-supervised learning is a paradigm which leverages unlabeled data to learn representations that can be useful for a range of downstream tasks.
-Since self-supervised learning doesn't target specific tasks itself, the (pre-)training procedure doesn't require labeled data — in many cases, mildly curated (or even uncurated!) unlabeled data is sufficient for self-supervised pre-training to produce models for subsequent fine-tuning.
+Since self-supervised learning doesn't target specific tasks itself, the (pre-)training procedure doesn't require labeled data — in many cases, mildly curated unlabeled data is sufficient for self-supervised pre-training to produce models for subsequent fine-tuning.
 So far, there have been two broadly successful instantiations of this learning paradigm in computer vision [9] and natural language processing [7, 8, 13].
 We recap the two approaches below.[^1]